rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.1.1.txt

 server
 ------
 enhancements
- - add exchange to exchange bindings
+ - add exchange to exchange bindings.
+See www.rabbitmq.com/extensions.html#exchange-bindings
  - reduce disk use when creating and deleting queues
  - faster connection termination and queue deletion for connections that use exclusive queues